milanglacier/yarepl.nvim/README.md

         zsh = '# ',
         lua = '-- ',
     },
-    default_comment_prefix = '# ', -- Fallback comment prefix if a specific one isn't found
 }

 -- `yarepl` provides three builtin formatters that can be referenced by name: